Last Updated on by

 To solve this problem, you can perform the exercises mentioned earlier.
-This way your back gets more flexible and also stronger.
+This way, your back gets more flexible and also more robust.
 That will solve the problem.

 The second cause for lower back pain after sleeping is an old or lousy mattress.

 A standard mattress ‘lives’ for about 10-15 years.
 After that, it gets too soft and doesn’t support your back enough anymore.

 It will form some hole that gives you a lousy position lying in bed.
 It puts more stress on your lower back during the night, which results in lower back pain after sleeping.

 So when you’re sleeping on an old mattress, it just might be time to buy a new bed, and your lower back pain will be over.

 Lower back pain after running is a result of the pore stability of your lower back.